A Categorical Perspective on Braid Representations: Categories of Functors from

 \section{Categories of Functors from $\Bcat$}

+Recall from Section \ref{S:intro} that our aim \ppmm{in principle is to classifying strict monoidal} functors from $\Bcat$ to $\Mat$.
+This immediately raises three questions that we address further in this Section: Why restrict to strict monoidal functors?; What notion of equivalence should classification be up to?; and How to overcome the intractability of the problem?

-As alluded to in Section \ref{S:intro}, we are interested \ppmm{in principle in classifying strict monoidal} functors from $\Bcat$ to $\Mat$. \ppmm{To sidestep the intractability of the problem, we have} in mind the possibility of \ppmm{restricting $\Mat$ to} something more amenable to classification.
+\ppmm{As discussed in \S\ref{ss:subcats}, to sidestep the intractability of the problem, we have} in mind the possibility of \ppmm{restricting the target $\Mat$ to} something for which these functors are more amenable to classification - motivated by the success of this tactic for example in \cite{MR1X}.

 {First let us explain why there is no point in considering the problem with the monoidal structures forgotten.} The category $\Fun(\Bcat,\Mat)$ of functors from $\Bcat$ to $\Mat$ with morphisms being the natural transformations is too general to be interesting: such a functor is {simply a free choice of a representation} $\rho_n$ for each $n$, and the natural transformations are intertwining maps.
 Since there are no morphisms in $\Bcat$ between distinct objects, one does not have any cohesion between the $\rho_n$.
 We {avoid} this shortcoming {(the requirement effectively being to classify all braid {\em group} representations)} by requiring the functors to respect the monoidal structure.